thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

     class Diagram(object):
         """UML diagram object

-        This class lists the objects in the set of files considere, and the relationships between object.
+        This class lists the objects in the set of files considered, and the relationships between object.

         The main interface to the `Diagram` object is via the ``create_*`` and